-She began a grueling series of surgery, radiation, and chemo and worried about paralysis because of the tumors’ location on her spine.
-After a year and a half of treatment, genetic testing showed she had a ROS1 mutation, common to only 1% of lung cancer patients- and there was a drug, Xalkori, designed for that mutation.
-The drug usually only stops tumor growth in patients for an average of one year, but in Lysa’s case it has kept her cancer in remission for over three years.
+Although worried about paralysis because of the tumors’ location on her spine, she began a grueling series of surgery, radiation, and chemotherapy.
+After a year and a half of treatment, genetic testing showed she had a ROS1 mutation.
+This biomarker is common to only 1% of lung cancer patients.
+And fortunately, there was a drug, Xalkori, designed for that mutation.
+The drug usually only stops tumor growth in patients for an average of one year.
+But in Lysa’s case, it has kept her cancer in remission for over three years.

-“Statistically, I had a 2% chance of living 5 years so we are celebrating- celebrating researchers for their advancements, celebrating God’s grace, and celebrating time with my family and friends.”
+“Statistically, I had a 2% chance of living 5 years so we are celebrating.
+Celebrating researchers for their advancements, celebrating God’s grace, and celebrating time with my family and friends.”– Lysa Buonanno

 Lysa has participated in several Hope With Answers℠ projects – both video and podcast formats.

 Hope With Answers℠ Podcast Series: